-- 5.4 Lakeside Road is predominantly lined by imposing terraced buildings of 3 storeys with semi basements but towards the northern end it does contain some 2 to 3 storey terraced houses and modern 4 storey blocks of apartments.
-The street contains very few trees but there are three significant clusters of tall street trees of mixed species which are planted around build outs in the kerb line and which have the effect of sub-dividing the street.
-The most significant cluster occurs at the junction with Rockley Road and frames and softens the node. - 5.5 Nos.
-1-9 and 11 to 15 are modern 4 storey buildings which only contribute to the character of the street by way of their scale. - 5.6 Nos.
-17 to 23 is a terrace of 4 storey, red brick houses with semi basements.
-No. 23 has a triple height canted bay whilst the 3 other houses in the terrace have very minimal bay projections from the front façade.
+5.4 Lakeside Road is predominantly lined by imposing terraced buildings of three storeys with semi-basements but towards the northern end it does contain some two to three storey terraced houses and modern four storey blocks of apartments.
+The street contains very few trees but there are three significant clusters of tall street trees of mixed species which are planted around build outs in the kerb line and which have the effect of subdividing the street.
+The most significant cluster occurs at the junction with Rockley Road and frames and softens the node.

+- 5.5 Nos.
+1 to 9 (odd) and 11 to 15 (odd) are modern four storey buildings which only contribute to the character of the street by way of their scale. - 5.6 Nos.
+17 to 23 (odd) is a terrace of four storey red brick houses with semi-basements.
+No. 23 has a triple height canted bay whilst the three other houses in the terrace have very minimal bay projections from the front façade.
 A key feature of these buildings is the window sills which are joined by string courses to create a continuous effect along the terrace.
 These are supported by corbels at first and second floor level.
 This has the effect of a continuous string course running across the full width of the terrace.
 The buildings also have a continuous rendered parapet.
 These strong horizontal features have the effect of unifying the houses so that they have the appearance of a traditional mansion block.
 The identical pitched roofs and dormer windows on all four buildings appear to be later additions. - 5.7 The terrace has retained most of its original features but the stucco on some of the string courses has deteriorated or fallen off in some places and needs repair. - 5.8 Nos.
-25 to 31 are 3 storey red brick houses which are terminated by gables which stand proud of steep mansard roofs.
+25 to 31 (odd) are three storey red brick houses which are terminated by gables which stand proud of steep mansard roofs.
 Stucco decoration includes lintels with capitals, pediments above ground floor bay windows and keystones on cambered arches to doorways.
 The eaves are supported by modillions.
-The top pane of the timber sash windows include a row of small lights which still contain coloured glass on some houses.
+The top pane of the timber sash windows includes a row of small lights which still contain coloured glass on some houses.
 Original doors are largely intact. - 5.9 Nos.
-2a to 24 is typical of the scale of the street at 3 storeys with basements and double height canted bays.
+2a to 24 (even) are typical of the scale of the street at three storeys with basements and double height canted bays.
 Basements and ground floors are entirely stuccoed with banding around first floor architraves and entrance pilasters.
-Notable stucco features include round arched heads to doorways, cornices to first and second floor windows with semi-circular pediments at 2nd floor level.
+Notable stucco features include round arched heads to doorways, cornices to first and second floor windows with semi-circular pediments at second floor level.
 Sills to the later have decorative aprons.
 A pronounced and continuous rendered cornice runs along the parapet of the entire terrace carrying a cornice supported by modillions.
 Boundary piers and railings have been lost and replaced with utilitarian and unsympathetic walls with horizontal rails.

 Stucco ornamentation, Nos.
-2a to 24 Lakeside Road.
+2a to 24 (even) Lakeside Road.

-5.10 Two short terraces (Nos.
-26-52, 33 to 43) of 2 storey red brick houses with double height canted bays and gabled roofs break the scale of the street on both sides.
+5.10 Two short terraces at Nos.
+26 to 52 (even) and 33 to 43 (odd) of two storey red brick houses with double height canted bays and gabled roofs break the scale of the street on both sides.
 Both terraces employ an abundant use of stucco detailing.
 Notable stucco features include richly detailed pediments above bays on the ground floor, capitals, architraves and key stones around round arched doorways and aprons below first floor sills.
 Nos.
-26 to 32 have semi-circular pediments.
+26 to 32 (even) have semi-circular pediments including "fin de siecle female heads".

-Elaborate stucco decoration Nos.
+Elaborate stucco decoration, nos.
 26-32 Lakeside Road.